Sunday 5 July 10am – 4:30pm

 Dharma Day is one of our five main festival days (along with Buddha Day, Sangha Day, Parinirvana Day and Padmasambhava Day) and is celebrated by Buddhists all over the world.
 Dharma Day celebrates when the Buddha gave his first teaching at the deer park in Sarnath.

-The day will include meditation, talks, discussion, a group lunch, and pūjā.
+The day will include meditation, listening and discussing various Dharma texts and a Dharma Day pūjā.

 Everyone is welcome, but the day will be especially suitable for those know the stages to the two meditations taught at the centre.

 Of course!
-Many people who come for half the day will come just for the morning, leaving at lunch time, or the other way around.
-But you're welcome to come for whatever parts of the day you can make - just try to turn up at one of the times on the programme so we're not in the middle of an activity.
+You're welcome to come for whatever parts of the day you can make - just try to turn up at one of the times on the programme so we're not in the middle of an activity.

 A pūjā is a traditional Buddhist ritual that includes chanting and making offerings.